 International Health Regulations (IHR)

-The International Health Regulations (2005) (IHR) govern international cooperation to control any events (natural, deliberate or accidental) which pose a threat to public health (infectious diseases, biological or chemical agents, ionising radiation).
-They also provide a regulatory framework for the WHO to declare a Public Health Emergency of International Concern (PHEIC).
+The International Health Regulations (2005) (IHR) govern international collaboration to control any events (natural, deliberate or accidental) which pose a threat to public health (infectious diseases, biological or chemical agents, ionising radiation).
+They also provide a regulatory framework for WHO to declare a Public Health Emergency of International Concern (PHEIC).
 One of the main objectives of the IHR is to combat the global spread of infectious diseases without unnecessarily restricting the free movement of persons and goods.

 Global entry-into-effect and adoption in Switzerland

 The IHR in their revised edition of 2005 came into force at international level on 15 June 2007.
 The Swiss Federal Council approved the regulations without any reservations, and designated the FOPH’s Communicable Diseases Division as Switzerland’s focal point.
-The revised Epidemics Act has incorporated the IHR (2005) since 2016, and governs their application in Switzerland.
+The Epidemics Act has incorporated the IHR (2005) since 2016, and governs their application in Switzerland.

 Amendments to the IHR

-Last modification 05.01.2024
+Last modification 13.11.2024

 Top of page